 - Kang2009erg - red ginseng ( giseng radix rubra ) effective against aging of skin exposed to UVB (mouse).

 - Kostyleva2010rab - red ginseng effective against the development of skin neoplasms in radiation-accelerated aging (mouse).

-- Chae2009ecm - A strange report on the selective effect of Compound K , the intestinal metabolite of protopanaxadiol panaxosides, against irradiated cancer cells .
+- Chae2009ecm - A peculiar report on the selective effect of Compound K , the intestinal metabolite of protopanaxadiol panaxosides, against the irradiated cancer cells .
 The mechanism of such selectivity would be of great interest to me.